parallelchain-io/hotstuff_rs/docs/Protocol State Machine.md

-# Engine Thread
+# HotStuff-rs Protocol State Machine

-The *Engine Thread* works to extend the NodeTree.
+The *Protocol State Machine* works to extend the NodeTree.
 Starting with *Sync*, the flow cycles between 6 states: *Sync*, *BeginView*, *Leader*, *Replica*, *NextLeader*, and *NewView*.
 This section documents Progress Mode behavior in terms of its steps.
 To aid with understanding, we group the steps of the Leader and Replica states in terms of high-level 'phases'.

 ## State Machine